 Prepare for Course Registration - Please prepare for online enrollment by browsing UHM courses online.
-Please refer to the UHM Class Availability for a list of available courses.
+Please refer to the UHM Class Availability (click 'Details' for brief course descriptions and prerequisites).

 How to Register for your Courses - All UHM students register for classes online through their UHM student portal.
 You will find detailed instructions in the UHM Registration Guide.

-When to Register Online - Exchange students can register online after passing a Tuberculosis (TB) test at the UHM Student Health Center.
+When to Register Online - Exchange students can register online after passing a Tuberculosis (TB) test at the UHM Student Health Center; TB evaluation takes a minimum of 48 hours.
 Until that time, you will have a 'hold' on your MyUH portal.
 Check the Registration Timetable to see when newly admitted students may register online.
 Students who have not begun to register online before the first day of classes will be required to pay a late registration fee.
 Any late fees due must be paid by the payment receipt deadline.

 Course Numbering System - Undergraduate courses are numbered 100 - 499.
 Graduate courses are numbered 500-800.
 Find more details at Course Numbering System.